baidu/palo/docs/en/administrator-guide/variables.md

     Used to control the calculation method of constant folding.
 The default is `false`, that is, calculation is performed in `FE`; if it is set to `true`, it will be calculated by `BE` through `RPC` request.

+* `insert_visible_timeout_ms`

+    When execute insert statement, doris will wait for the transaction to commit and visible after the import is completed.
+    This parameter controls the timeout of waiting for transaction to be visible.
+The default value is 10000, and the minimum value is 1000.